-At version 9.1 and earlier, ArcMap can read the following formats: DBase III, DBase IV, .prn, .txt, and .csv.
-If they exist, extra sheets must be deleted from these formats in Excel.
+Note: In version 9.1 and earlier, ArcMap can read the following formats: DBase III, DBase IV, .prn, .txt, and .csv.
+If they exist, extra sheets must be deleted from these formats in Microsoft Excel.

-At version 9.2 and later versions, ArcMap can read the above formats along with .xls and .xlsx spreadsheets.
-At more recent versions of Excel, DBase III and DBase IV file formats (.dbf) are no longer supported.
+Note: In version 9.2 and later versions, ArcMap can read the above formats along with .xls and .xlsx spreadsheets.
+In more recent versions of Microsoft Excel, DBase III and DBase IV file formats (.dbf) are no longer supported.

-To ensure that ArcMap reads the data in the file correctly, use Excel to format the columns containing the Longitude (X, or Easting) and Latitude (Y, or Northing) values as NUMBER, with a minimum of 8 decimal places.
+- Use Excel to format the columns containing the Longitude (X, or Easting) and Latitude (Y, or Northing) values as NUMBER, with a minimum of 8 decimal places.
+This is to ensure that ArcMap reads the data in the file correctly.

-Navigate to File > Save As, and select a supported format from the choices available in Excel.
-Click Yes if Excel warns that certain formatting is not supported in this file format.
+- Navigate to File > Save As, and select a supported format from the choices available in Excel.
+Click Yes if Excel prompts that certain formatting is not supported in this file format.

-To add the data from the .dbf, .csv, .txt or .prn file to ArcMap, navigate to Tools > Add XY Data and select the file.
+- Add the data from the .dbf, .csv, .txt or .prn file to ArcMap.
+Navigate to Tools > Add XY Data, and select the file to do so.

 As an example, GPS data is most often collected in units of decimal degrees or lat/long, which is a geographic coordinate system.
 Open this directory.
 Most frequently, GPS data is collected on the WGS 1984 datum, so open the World folder, and select WGS_1984.prj.